Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 How important is the exchange rate?

-If you have time on your side, you may want to use a limit order.
-A limit order allows you to set a target exchange rate with a service or broker, which monitors the rates 24/7 to make sure you don’t miss it.
+If your transfer isn’t urgent, you may want to use a limit order.
+A limit order allows you to set a target exchange rate with a service or broker that monitors the rates 24/7 to make sure you don’t miss it.
 Once exchange rates meet your target, the service or broker will contact you to complete the transfer.